Sign Up To Get Goedeker's Independence Day Deals And Specials + An Instant Coupon Code!

 Be the first to find out about exclusive offers, promotions and receive special coupons!

 Microwaves come in various types, power levels, cooking capacities, and designs.
-There are several additional features that may be of interest that you can consider when shopping.
-It is important to determine what exactly you are looking for and need in your household before making any decisions.
-Please use this handy buyer’s guide from Goedeker's to better educate yourself on all the factors that affect your decision when buying a new microwave.
+There are several additional features that may interest you when shopping for a new microwave oven.
+It is important to determine exactly what you are looking for and need in your household before making any decisions.
+Use this informative buyer’s guide from Goedeker's to better educate yourself on all the factors that affect your decision when buying a new microwave.

 The countertop microwave is placed directly on your kitchen countertop and is the most common variety.
-These come in a variety of sizes, power levels and designs to match your needs and the style of your kitchen.
+These come in a several sizes, power levels, and designs to match your needs and the style of your kitchen.

 The built-in microwave mounts underneath a cabinet or countertop for a custom look.
 This also helps save counter space.
 These models are often included as part of a kitchen package, but they can be purchased independently.